 - “Eternal Perspectives,” a weekly devotional column published online and in area newspapers.

-- The Sasquatch Trail, a fun, inspirational novel for kids soon to be released and one in a series
+- The Sasquatch Trail, a fun, inspirational novel series for kids to be released in 2019 (?)

 - Short stories galore: romance, kids, nature …